Assault (1983 video game): Gameplay

-The player is presented with an alien mother ship, which continually deploys three smaller ships during play.
-The mother ship and the smaller vessels shoot at a weapon the player is in command of, and the player's aim is to eliminate the opposition while preventing the weapon from receiving enough fire to destroy it.
+The player is presented with an alien mother ship, which continually deploys three smaller ships during gameplay.
+The mother ship and the smaller vessels fire at the weapon the player is in command of, and the goal is to eliminate the opposition while preventing the weapon from receiving enough shots to destroy it.
 The player uses a joystick to operate the game, and only one player at a time can play.

 Reception

-On release the game was positively reviewed by TV Gamer magazine, which described it as "all in all, a very good game" and as the best Bomb game.
-Computer and Video Games magazine also gave the game a positive review, praising particularly the fact that the game allowed both shooting directly up the screen as well as to left and right.
-The German computing magazine TeleMatch gave this game 3/6 in its August/September 1983 edition, indicating a middling score.
+Upon release, the game received a positive review from TV Gamer magazine, which described it as "all in all, a very good game" and as the best Bomb game.
+Computer and Video Games magazine also gave the game a positive review, praising the fact that it allowed both shooting directly up the screen as well as to the left and right.
+The German computing magazine TeleMatch gave the game 3/6 in its August/September 1983 edition, indicating a middling score.
 Videogaming Illustrated described it as "Demon Attack revisited".

-Critical reaction to the game by non-contemporary reviewers been mixed.
-Keita Iida, marked the game as unoriginal, concluded that the gameplay is unimaginative, and described the graphics as "drab visuals".
-He also said that Assault is a rip-off of Galaxian, but opined that the game is better than some other Bomb products.
-"Classic Video Game Reviews" gave the game a B+ grade, saying that it is a "little gem", noting that though he did feel it is a rip-off of Phoenix or Demon Attack, it is fun and employs a good colour scheme.
-In Classic Home Video Games, 1972-1984: A Complete Reference Guide this game is described as "repetitious, though fairly entertaining".
+Critical reception to the game by non-contemporary reviewers was mixed.
+Keita Iida marked the game as unoriginal and described the graphics as "drab visuals".
+He concluded by saying that the gameplay is unimaginative.
+He also said Assault is a ripoff of Galaxian, but opined that the game is better than some other Bomb products.
+"Classic Video Game Reviews" gave the game a B+ grade, saying it is a "little gem", and noting that though he did feel it is a ripoff of Phoenix or Demon Attack, it is fun and employs a good colour scheme.
+In Classic Home Video Games, 1972-1984: A Complete Reference Guide, this game is described as "repetitious, though fairly entertaining".